ogh/wordreprs_ner/README.md

     {CorpusName}-[(bio)|(news)]+-domain-{wordreptype-info}+.config

-Therefore, the names start with a corpus-identifier followed by one or multiple occurences of "bio" or "news" followed by "-domain-" and one or multiple occurences of wordrepresentation identifiers.
+Therefore, the names start with a corpus-identifier followed by one or multiple occurrences of "bio" or "news" followed by "-domain-" and one or multiple occurrences of wordrepresentation identifiers.
 Each "bio"/"news" corresponds to one wordreptype-info and indicates whether a wordrepresnentation was induced on bio or news data.
-The first "bio"/"news" correponds to the first wordreptype-info, the second to the second wordreptype-info and so on.
+The first "bio"/"news" corresponds to the first wordreptype-info, the second to the second wordreptype-info and so on.

     Corpus identifiers: